Mafiasource/Mafiasource/README.md

 ## Directory above web root
 Contents of the web server home directory (one directory above public_html) where sensitive statics are defined.
-- security.php = sensitive statics, these don't guarantee a restriction from public_html/ authorized developers since they could print these values easily.
+- security.php = sensitive statics, these don't guarantee a restriction from public_html/ authorized developers since they could print these values easily without direct access.
 - error_log should log all cronjob thrown errors.
 Not necessarily localhost. (not included)
 - public_html/ the actual web app root directory.